-Currently we are developing our week-long program, finding an overarching theme for the presentations and workshops and developing it as a whole.
-We are also plaing the cultural aspects of our program, like visiting some museums or concerts, or possiblie even organising a hiking trip just outsoinde munich.
-Any suggestions (especially for march specific or lesser known cultural events) are always welcome.
-Additionaly we are in close contact with ICL and at the beginning of November, three taskforce members will join a small delegation of TUM to London.
-This is in order to meet with stakeholders and representatives of ICL and pitch and discuss the exchange program further.
-We hope this will form the basis of exciting exchanges and a long-lasting new cooperation.
+Furthermore, we are developing our week-long program for the summer school with the ICL, finding an overarching theme for the presentations and workshops and developing it as a whole.
+We are also playing the cultural aspects of our program, like visiting some museums or concerts, or possibly even organising a hiking trip just outside munich.
+We hope this will form the basis of an exciting exchange and a long-lasting new cooperation.

-We are eight students of different study fields, who are fully motivated to build up networks with other international universities, which have similar projects like the TUM:Junge Akademie.
-Currently two taskforce members are abroad.
+We are several students of different study fields, who are fully motivated to build up networks with other international universities.

-Feel free to contact us with questions or recomendations: email@example.com
+Feel free to contact us with questions or recommendations: firstname.lastname@example.org

 TUM Campus Straubing for Biotechnology and Sustainability

 On 25th of April a delegation of the Imperial College London visited the TUM Campus in Garching.
 Three members of the taskforce International attended the meeting.
-We did a guidance through the entrepreneurship centre of TUM and the Makerspace.
+We did guidance through the entrepreneurship centre of TUM and the Makerspace.
 In a presentation, we explained our goals and the program.
-To foster the relationships, build a network and improve our work, Prof. Buitendijk, the vice provost for education, invited us to the college in London.
+To foster the relationship, build a network and improve our work, Prof. Buitendijk, the vice provost for education of ICL at the time invited us to the college in London.
 With this visit we hope to find other students, who want to build up a common project so our exchange can start as soon as possible.

-Addintionaly to ICL we also contacted ETH Zürich as a possible exchange partner and a taskforce member presented our idea to a smal delegation visiting TUM and TUM:JA.
-After a very positiv initial reaction towards our program ETH had to inform us, thta a common summer-school in march 2020 would not work with their semester times.
-We however hope, that there is still some posibility to create some common exchange in the future.
+Additionally to ICL, we also contacted ETH Zürich as a possible exchange partner and a taskforce member presented our idea to a small delegation visiting TUM and TUM:JA.
+After a very positive initial reaction towards our program ETH had to inform us that a common summer-school in march 2020 would not work with their semester times.
+We, however, hope that there is still some possibility to create some common exchange in the future.